-We believe that abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up" or "having a laugh" or "boys being boys".
-Different gender issues can be prevalent when dealing with peer-on-peer abuse.
+We believe that abuse is abuse and should never be tolerated or passed off as "banter", "part of growing up", "having a laugh" or "boys being boys".
+Different gender issues can be prevalent when dealing with child-on-child abuse.
 This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation-type violence.